 The first topic I have covered is the classic idea of segmentation, targeting and positioning.
 These ideas are linked but can be challenging to put together.
 I have tried to produce a clear visual explanation that links them all into the same picture.
 I have added in research.
 (Because that seemed to work pretty well in the picture.
 As well as it helping to place research in the process).

-I also address measurement of national culture.
+I address measurement of national culture.
 This gives my (relatively robust) view on the usefulness (or otherwise) of measures of national culture.
 Okay, I think they are really silly.
 They allow users to embrace the simplicty of bigotry without the unpleasant feeling that they are bad people.
 I would love to see a proper defence of this.
 I haven’t.